How to Get User Login History using PowerShell

 Step 3 (Optional): Export Results to a CSV File

-To save the login history for analysis, use the Export-Csv
+If you want to keep a record of the login history for later analysis, you can use the Export-Csv cmdlet like this:

 Step 4 (Query for All Users)

-filter.
-Additionally, you can extract the username from event messages using a calculated property:
+To get the login history for all users, just skip the Where-Object filter.
+You can also pull out the username from the event messages using a calculated property:

-: Uses a regular expression to extract the username from the event message.
+- This uses a regular expression to pull the username from the event message.

 Advanced Method: Use Get-WinEvent

-cmdlet is more efficient for querying event logs:
+The Get-WinEvent cmdlet is a powerful tool for efficiently querying event logs:

 Get-WinEvent -LogName Security | Where-Object { $_.Id -eq 4624 } | Select-Object TimeCreated, @{Name="UserName";Expression={($_.Properties[5].Value)}}